-- The faculty member must be a significant contributor to the needs of the department and/or the faculty member must be important to the diversity of the department. - The performance of the faculty member from both PAC annual reviews and the department chair's assessment should be above median in performance or will be gauged relative to the performance of comparable faculty in the department. - Overall resources invested in the faculty member (start-up, renovation, support etc.) in relationship to the return the faculty member has provided on the investment (and potential return on investment) should be considered. - Both internal and external salary information and job responsibilities should be considered in context with the faculty member's current role and, for counter-offers, the position being offered by the other institution or organization. - Recommendations for a counter offer or retention salary adjustment that involves change in rank and/or awarding of tenure must follow the appropriate steps and approvals required in UNT policy 06.004, "Faculty Reappointment, Tenure, and Promotion" for tenure/tenure-track faculty and UNT policy 06.005 "Non-Tenure Track Faculty Reappointment and Promotion" for non-tenure track faculty.
+- The faculty member must be a significant contributor to the needs of the department. - The performance of the faculty member from both PAC annual reviews and the department chair's assessment should be above median in performance or will be gauged relative to the performance of comparable faculty in the department. - Overall resources invested in the faculty member (start-up, renovation, support etc.) in relationship to the return the faculty member has provided on the investment (and potential return on investment) should be considered. - Both internal and external salary information and job responsibilities should be considered in context with the faculty member's current role and, for counter-offers, the position being offered by the other institution or organization. - Recommendations for a counteroffer or retention salary adjustment that involves change in rank and/or awarding of tenure must follow the appropriate steps and approvals required in UNT policy 06.004, "Faculty Reappointment, Tenure, and Promotion" for tenure/tenure-track faculty and UNT policy 06.005 "Professional Faculty Reappointment and Promotion" for professional faculty.